fadedbee/turnstile/README.md

 ### Encrypting Files ###

-If a friend of colleague gives you an ed25519 public key, you can encrypt data and put it in a public place, knowing that only they can decrypt it.
-(You can't even decrypt it yourself, so you better keep the original, if you need it.)
+If you are given you an ed25519 public key, you can encrypt data and put it in a public place, knowing that only they can decrypt it.
+(You can't even decrypt it yourself, so you'd better keep the original, if you need it.)

 ## Usage ##